 SAT Score Ranges for Reach, Match, and Safety Schools

 One easy way to determine whether a school falls into a reach, match, or safely category for your child is to compare your child's SAT or ACT scores against those of prospective schools.
-Most schools publish the scores of the middle 50% of their current freshman class, so this information is easily available school's website, on the CollegeBoard website, or at StudyPoint's College & University Profiles.
+Most schools publish the scores of the middle 50% of their current freshman class, so this information is easily available school's website and on the CollegeBoard website.
 Comparing your child's scores to this middle 50% group can help you determine whether the school should be classified as a reach, match, or safety school for your child.
 Let's take a look at an example.

 What if your child's scores don't match?

 When It Comes to Choosing Schools. . .

 Try not to get too hung up on scores.
 Don't forget - while test scores are important, they're not the only indicator of whether a student will be accepted.
 Grades, extracurricular activities, volunteer work, and many other factors are considered.
 Any of these factors can easily boost a lower-scoring student up into a more competitive tier.
 So while it's a good idea to apply other places, if your student has his or her hopes set on a particular institution, remember that it can never hurt to apply.

 Don't discount the match and safety schools.
 Not every student is meant to attend an Ivy League school.
 The admissions process at these schools is highly competitive, and the academic routine is rigorous.
 If your student has taken the SAT and ACT a number of times and simply can't get the scores his or her school of choice is looking for, it may be a good time to start looking into other possible institutions.